Skip to content

 DataFrame

-pd.DataFrame: The transformed DataFrame with additional columns.
+pd.DataFrame: The DataFrame with resolved coincident points.

-Source code in src/workbench/algorithms/dataframe/residuals_calculator.py
+Source code in src/workbench/algorithms/dataframe/projection_2d.py

-def transform(self, X: pd.DataFrame) -> pd.DataFrame:
+def resolve_coincident_points(df: pd.DataFrame) -> pd.DataFrame:

 """